csingley/ofxtools/docs/generating.rst

     In [13]: signonmsgs = SIGNONMSGSRSV1(sonrs=sonrs)
     In [14]: ofx = OFX(signonmsgsrsv1=signonmsgs, bankmsgsrsv1=bankmsgsrs)

-OK, that's the complete OFX message body.
+That completes the OFX message body.
 To serialize it, we transform the ``ofxtools.models`` structure back into an instance of ``xml.etree.ElementTree.ElementTree``.